 direction is a position toward which a body moves.

-dischronment is a vector from one point to another in duration space.
+dischronment is a vector between points in duration space.

-displacement is a vector from one point to another in length space.
+displacement is a vector between points in length space.

-duration frame is a 3D lattice of clock-rods as an ℝ3 × ℝ coordinate system with each duration rod at rest relative to an observer and pointing to its length rod value.
+duration frame is a 3D lattice of clock-rods as an ℝ3 coordinate system with each duration rod at rest relative to an observer relative to a length rod position.

 duration space is the 3D vector space of a duration frame.

-event is an occurrence; specifically, a point in a frame of reference.
+event (eventicle) is an occurrence; specifically, a point in a frame of reference.

 facilia is the nonresistance of a body to a change in its state of motion; Latin for easy.